boranj/boranj/README.md

 - 👋 Hi, I’m @boranj
-- 👀 I’m interested in web development.
+- 👀 I’m interested in machine learning and data analysis.
-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently learning python as well as SQL.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 boranj/boranj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.